isabella232/search-promote.en-1/help/c-about-rules-menu/c-about-query-cleaning-rules.md

 ---
 description: Use Query Cleaning Rules to analyze and modify the incoming query.
-seo-description: Use Query Cleaning Rules to analyze and modify the incoming query.
-seo-title: About Query Cleaning Rules
 solution: Target
 title: About Query Cleaning Rules
 topic: Rules,Site search and merchandising